3-Aminophenol

 3-Aminophenol is an organic compound with formula C_{6}H_{4}(NH_{2})(OH).
 It is an aromatic amine and a phenol.
 It is the meta isomer of 2-aminophenol and 4-aminophenol.

 Preparation

 3-Aminophenol is prepared by reduction of 3-nitrophenol.
 It can also be prepared by caustic fusion of 3-aminobenzenesulfonic acid (i.e. heating with NaOH to 245 °C for 6 hours) or from resorcinol via a substitution reaction with ammonium hydroxide.

 Uses

 One of the most relevant applications of the substance is the synthesis of 3-(diethylamino)phenol, which is used for the preparation of several fluorescent dyes (e.g., rhodamine B).
 Other uses for the compound include hair dye colorants and stabilizers for chlorine-containing thermoplastics.

+4-Aminosalicylic acid (PAS) is made by the Kolbe–Schmitt reaction of 3-aminophenol.

+Some pesticides made from 3-aminophenol include the following: Formetanate, Mepronil, Karbutilate, Phenmedipham, Desmedipham & Phenisopham.